 Rep. George Santos tells GOP colleagues he won't serve on House committees

-Washington — Embattled Republican Rep. George Santos of New York will recuse himself from serving on House committees, he told his GOP colleagues in a closed-door meeting on Tuesday, Republican aides and GOP lawmakers on Capitol Hill said.
+Washington — Embattled Republican Rep. George Santos of New York will recuse himself from serving on House committees, he told his GOP colleagues in a closed-door meeting on Tuesday, amid ongoing scrutiny about his background and questions about his future in Congress.

+Santos was assigned to the House Small Business Committee and Science, Space and Technology Committee earlier this month by House Republican leaders.
+In a statement, the New York Republican said "ongoing attention" surrounding investigations into his personal and campaign finances prompted his request to be temporarily recused from the panels.

+"This was a decision that I take very seriously.
+The business of the 118th Congress must continue without media fanfare," Santos said.
+"It is important that I primarily focus on serving the constituents of New York's Third Congressional District and providing federal level representation without distraction."

 "I think it was the appropriate decision that until he could clear everything up, he's off committees right now," McCarthy told reporters after the House GOP gathering.